HACKERALERT/Heavypin/README.md

 Heavypin is a lightweight HTTPS-based proxy for bypassing firewalls.

+<strong>This documentation is a work in progress.</strong>

-# Installation
+# Server
-You will need to install Heavypin on a server that will act as the proxy:
+Install Heavypin on a server that will act as the proxy:
 ```
 go install github.com/HACKERALERT/Heavypin/heavypin-server@latest
 ```